liesenf/andreasliesenfeld.github.io/action-formation-models.md

 # Notes on developing dialog systems and voice assistant tools

-The developement of speech technology is guided by the following principles (Gillis et al. 2009):
+The development of speech technology is guided by the following principles (Gillis et al. 2009):

 <i>problem reduction</i>: a task is decomposed into a number of simpler substasks which can be further decomposed until subtasks are distinguished which can directly be modeled and implemented.